-- 9.1 Standards Malaysia will conduct 2 surveillance assessments of the accredited inspection bodies, which are about nine (9) months from the date of granting/renewal and twelve (12) months from the date of surveillance 1 to confirm adherence to the criteria and requirements for accreditation.
-It is the responsibility of the inspection bodies to advise Standards Malaysia of any change in the organization's policies, procedures, inspection report signatories, key personnel, facilities or change in legal structure, which would affect compliance with the MS ISO/IEC 17020 criteria and requirements for accreditation.
-Failure to notify Standards Malaysia of any significant change will constitute non-conformity to MIBAS requirements. - 9.2 Reassessment will be carried out three (3) months before expiry of the accreditation certificate.
+- 9.2 It is the responsibility of the inspection bodies to advise Standards Malaysia of any change in the organisation's policies, procedures, approved signatories, key personnel, facilities or change in legal structure which would affect compliance with the MS ISO/IEC 17020 criteria and requirements for accreditation.
+Failure to notify Standards Malaysia of any significant change will constitute a non-conformity to MIBAS requirements. - 9.3 Reassessment will be carried out before the expiry of the accreditation certificate.